Decatur AL Nursing Home Injury Lawyer

 We can help you in Madison, Morgan, Lawrence and Limestone Counties and the surrounding areas.

 When you place a loved one in the care of a nursing home in Alabama, you expect that their needs will be met and that they will be properly cared for.
 Abuse in nursing homes is more prevalent than many of us would like to think.
-Placing an elderly loved one in a nursing home can be a hard decision to make as there is also the option of sending help to their home instead, and having work done to the house like wet room installation that helps them to stay mobile.
+Placing an elderly loved one in a nursing home can be a hard decision to make as there is also the option of sending help to their home instead, and having work done to the house that helps them to stay mobile.
 People do not want to imagine that the care they have chosen for their loved one could be the very thing that endangers them.

 Signs of Nursing Home Abuse or Neglect

 You cannot be with your loved one 24 hours a day when they are a resident of a nursing home.
 There are signs you should look for that may indicate neglect or abuse.

 - bruises in a pattern that would suggest restraints

 - excessive and sudden weight loss

 - dirty resident or room

 - poor personal hygiene

 - caregiver allowing resident to wander off the premises